rdutta1999/Car-Damage-Detection-Darkflow/README.md

 # Car-Damage-Detection-Darkflow

 This repo goes through the process of setting up Darkflow, and using it to train a custom object detection model.
-Here, I have trained a Car Damage Detection model, that identifies Scratches and Dents and draws a bounding box around it. **Training.ipynb** contains the source code, and the trained model weights can be found [here](https://drive.google.com/drive/folders/1e3kFsU0XttHT4sHyPxegXsSwhHndMs-0?usp=sharing).
+Here, I have trained a Car Damage Detection model, that identifies Scratches and Dents and draws a bounding box around it. **Training.ipynb** contains the source code, and the trained model weights (checkpoint files) can be found [here](https://drive.google.com/drive/folders/1e3kFsU0XttHT4sHyPxegXsSwhHndMs-0?usp=sharing).

 ## Setting Up:-
 1) Create a new Python/Anaconda enviroment (optional but recommended).